lem7931/CUNYTV-MiniDV-Workflow/README.md

 ```
 	   makebroadcast $drag_package_here
 ```
-For creating new Service files
+*For creating new service files*

 ```
            makeyoutube $drag_package_here
 ```
-For creating new Youtube Access copies
+*For creating new Youtube Access copies*

 Double-check to make sure the new audio passes by verifying the packages overnight: